eeriksp/StrictParent/README.md

 ### Using with built-in decorators

-You can combine the custom decorators with the built-in `@classmethod` and  `@staticmethod` decorators.
+You can combine the custom decorators with the built-in `@classmethod`, `@staticmethod`, and `@property` decorators.
 The custom decorator should be the final wrapper, so add it on the top of all the other decorators:

 ```py
 @final